This article explains what Machiavellianism is, and teaches you how to become more Machiavellian.

 Christie and Geis also asked themselves this question, but ultimately say they cannot answer.

-I think Machiavellian -> empath is more challenging.
+I think going from Machiavellian to empath is more challenging.

-But based on personal experience, it can be possible to improve.
+But based on personal experience, I also think it’s possible -or, at least, it’s possible to improve-.

 How to Be Machiavellian